Shaun Ross (model): Career

-At 16 he was represented by Djamee Models in New York City.
+At 16, he was represented by Djamee Models in New York City.
 He was also signed by AMCK Models London.
 In 2018, he collaborated with designer Nina Athanasiou for the "In My Skin" clothing line to bring awareness to albinism.

-Ross has appeared in music videos, including Katy Perry's "E.T.", Beyoncé's "Party" and "Pretty Hurts", Gold Fields' "Dark Again", Issues' "Coma", two music videos from Steve Aoki's extended play 4OKI ("ILYSM" with Autoerotique and "Kids" with Morten), as well as Lana Del Rey's short film Tropico, Leona Lewis' "Fire Under My Feet" and Duke Dumont's "Red Light Green Light".
+Ross has appeared in music videos, including Katy Perry's "E.T.", Beyoncé's "Party" and "Pretty Hurts", Gold Fields' "Dark Again", Issues' "Coma", two music videos from Steve Aoki's extended play 4OKI ("ILYSM" with Autoerotique and "Kids" with Morten), as well as Lana Del Rey's short film Tropico, Leona Lewis' "Fire Under My Feet", Duke Dumont's "Red Light Green Light", and Charli XCX's "Boys".

 He released his debut single "Symmetry", featuring Lizzo on background vocals, in November 2017.
 In August 2018, he released the single "Chrysalis", and opened for singer ionnalee in Los Angeles.
 He made his first music festival appearance performing with Australian electronic artist What So Not at the Life Is Beautiful Music & Art Festival.
 In 2019, he performed at LA Pride.
 He later performed his song "Good Vein" for the Recording Academy original performance series Press Play, and a cover of Cher's "Believe" for the Recording Academy's Reimagined series.

 Personal life

-Ross participates in the underground ballroom scene in New York and Los Angeles, where he often vogues as a member of the famed House of Xtravaganza.
+Ross participates in the underground ballroom scene in New York and Los Angeles, where he often vogues as the west coaster father of the famed House of Ninja.
+He is openly gay, and announced his engagement to model and actor David Alan Madrick on August 10, 2022, via Instagram and People Magazine.